 In general, the maximum amount of cash available from Unlock is $500,000.
 The specific amount we can offer you depends on four things:

 Note that these factors can affect each other.
 For instance, an expensive home with a lot of debt may qualify for less cash than a less expensive home with no debt.

 Unlock invests in most residential real estate (single family, condominiums, 2-4 unit properties and townhomes), including both owner and non-owner occupied.
 We currently do not invest in TICs, co-ops, raw land, or any prefabricated homes such as mobile homes or manufactured housing.

-We currently invest in California, Colorado, Florida, Nevada, New Jersey, North Carolina, Oregon, Virginia, and Washington state.
+We currently invest in California, Colorado, Florida, Michigan, Nevada, New Jersey, North Carolina, Oregon, Virginia, and Washington state.

 We use independent appraisals to determine value.

 Your home's value and condition are determined during the underwriting of your Unlock Agreement.
 For any termination of the Agreement, your home's value and condition must also be determined, and this may include calculating the amount of an Improvement Adjustment or Maintenance Adjustment.
 Objectivity and accuracy of the appraisal and inspection process is thus fundamental to the Unlock Agreement, and we are committed to those goals in our standards and procedures, including the following:

 Under almost all circumstances, appraisals will be ordered by Unlock through an appraisal management company or third-party appraiser, and inspections will be ordered by Unlock through a local inspection company.